To schedule an appointment with an addiction specialist, please call 617.414.6926

 Employees may have family members struggling with a substance use disorder.
 There are several ways you can support these employees:

 - Make sure they are educated about what benefits they and their family members may be entitled to, and are able to access evidence-based care.
+Resources to help families navigate the system are available here, and more information about treatment options is available here.

 - Connect them with family support hotlines, including the Grayken Center’s free helpline for parents and families.
 See more information here.